-The information in Note 15 beginning on page 28 of our Notes to Consolidated Condensed Financial Statements is incorporated into this section by reference.
-For a more complete description of all legal proceedings, reference is made to Footnote U in the Notes to Consolidated Financial Statements in our Form 10-K filed February 20, 2020.
+The information in Note 16 beginning on page 29 of our Notes to Consolidated Condensed Financial Statements is incorporated into this section by reference.
+For a more complete description of all legal proceedings, reference is made to Footnote U in the Notes to Consolidated Financial Statements in our Form 10-K filed February 20, 2020 and Note 15 in the Notes to Consolidated Condensed Financial Statements in our Form 10-Q filed May 8, 2020.

-On March 31, 2020, the Company, along with six other domestic mattress producers, Brooklyn Bedding, Corsicana Mattress Company, Elite Comfort Solutions (a Leggett subsidiary), FXI, Inc., Innocor, Inc., and Kolcraft Enterprises, Inc., and two unions, the International Brotherhood of Teamsters and United Steel, Paper and Forestry, Rubber, Manufacturing, Energy, Allied Industrial and Service Workers International Union, AFL-CIO, filed petitions with the U.S. Department of Commerce (DOC) and the U.S. International Trade Commission (ITC) alleging that manufacturers of mattresses in Cambodia, Indonesia, Malaysia, Serbia, Thailand, Turkey, and Vietnam were unfairly selling their products in the United States at less than fair value (dumping) and manufacturers of mattresses in China were unfairly benefitting from subsidies, causing harm to the US industry and seeking the imposition of duties on mattresses imported from these countries.
-The ITC is expected to make a preliminary determination of injury in mid-May 2020, with DOC's preliminary determination on subsidies expected in late August 2020 and its determination on dumping expected in late October 2020.
+On March 31, 2020, the Company, along with six other domestic mattress producers, Brooklyn Bedding, Corsicana Mattress Company, Elite Comfort Solutions (a Leggett subsidiary), FXI, Inc., Innocor, Inc., and Kolcraft Enterprises, Inc., and two unions, the International Brotherhood of Teamsters and United Steel, Paper and Forestry, Rubber, Manufacturing, Energy, Allied Industrial and Service Workers International Union, AFL-CIO, filed petitions with the U.S. Department of Commerce (DOC) and the U.S. International Trade Commission (ITC) alleging that manufacturers of mattresses in Cambodia, Indonesia, Malaysia, Serbia, Thailand, Turkey, and Vietnam were unfairly selling their products in the United States at less than fair value (dumping) and manufacturers of mattresses in China were unfairly benefiting from subsidies, causing harm to the US industry and seeking the imposition of duties on mattresses imported from these countries.
+On May 14, 2020, the ITC made a unanimous, affirmative preliminary determination of a reasonable likelihood of injury.
+DOC's preliminary determination on subsidies is expected in late August 2020, and its preliminary determination on dumping is expected in late October 2020.
 Final determinations are expected in the first half of 2021.